gamemanual0/gm0/source/docs/contributing/style-guide.rst

 - It's gm0 not GM0 damn it; look at the logo.
 - This also applies to team names: spell them how they are officially spelled

-  - Check `The Orange Alliance <https://theorangealliance.org/>`_ or `FTC Events <https://ftc-events.firstinspires.org/>`_ if you do not know how to spell a team’s name.
+  - Check `The Orange Alliance <https://theorangealliance.org/>`_ or `FTC Events <https://ftc-events.firstinspires.org/>`_ if you do not know how to spell a team's name.

 You can use "you" when writing, when it makes writing less awkward.
 However, try avoiding excessively using it.